delta-12/VBScript-Fun/README.md

 # VBScript-Fun
-Ya'know those losers who use Windows?
+You know those losers who use Windows?

 Use these VBScripts to troll them!